Arnon Nampa: Demanding an election: 2018–2019

-On January 27, 2018, a group of activists demanding a general election—Nampa, Sirawit Seritiwat, Nutta Mahattana, Rangsiman Rome, Netiwit Chotiphatphaisal, Ekachai Hongkangwan, and Sukrid Peansuwan—were charged with more than four acts of incitement against the state by the same person who charged him in 2015, Col. Burin Thongprapai.
+On 27 January 2018, a group of activists demanding a general election—Nampa, Sirawit Seritiwat, Nutta Mahattana, Rangsiman Rome, Netiwit Chotiphatphaisal, Ekachai Hongkangwan, and Sukrid Peansuwan—were charged with more than four acts of incitement against the state by the same person who charged him in 2015, Col. Burin Thongprapai.

-On February 10, 2018, Nampa, Sirivich, and Rangsiman led 200–500 protesters at the Democracy Monument to demand a general election within the year 2018 and to criticize Prayut and Prawit Wongsuwan.
+On 10 February 2018, Nampa, Sirivich, and Rangsiman led 200–500 protesters at the Democracy Monument to demand a general election within the year 2018 and to criticize Prayut and Prawit Wongsuwan.
 The police charged him and six other individuals seen as the leaders with sedition.
-On July 23, 2019, the sedition charge was dropped.
+On 23 July 2019, the sedition charge was dropped.

-He and other activists organized a political rally of people who wanted an election at the army headquarters and the UN building on March 24 and May 22, 2018.
+He and other activists organized a political rally of people who wanted an election at the army headquarters and the UN building on 24 March and 22 May 2018.
 The authorities informed him of the sedition accusation.
 Later in October, he was charged again under the Computer Crime Act for sharing Rajaphakti's plan and "liking" a parody post about Tongdeang, the King's dog, on Facebook.

-On January 6, 2019, he led a demonstration at the Victory Monument calling for a stop to the postponement of a general election.
+On 6 January 2019, he led a demonstration at the Victory Monument calling for a stop to the postponement of a general election.
 After the 2019 Thai general election ended, he protested every day for a week at the Office of Election Commission of Thailand which prosecuted critics of the counting process and confused initial results by just standing.
 Unofficial results, which typically would be known by the same night and announced the next morning, were repeatedly delayed for 44 days.

 Reforms to the monarchy: 2019–2020

 Prologue

-On September 30, 2019, King Maha Vajiralongkorn ordered an emergency decree.
+On 30 September 2019, King Maha Vajiralongkorn ordered an emergency decree.
 As a result, two infantry regiments were removed from the Royal Thai Army's chain of command and placed under the Royal Security Command to consolidate his personal authority.
 All personnel, assets, and operating budgets were likewise transferred to the agency.
-On October 14, Nampa posted an open letter to the House of Representatives on Facebook, urging them to open a discussion and vote against it.
+On 14 October, Nampa posted an open letter to the House of Representatives on Facebook, urging them to open a discussion and vote against it.
 He explained it was contrary to Article 172 of the Constitution because it is not an urgent matter and it was an extension of the military power of the monarchy that would break the democratic system, as normally military power would be under the cabinet executive to be able to be checked and balanced by the National Assembly of Thailand and the Judiciary of Thailand.
 Later, an emergency decree passed, but 70 representatives from the Future Forward Party, which was later dissolved by the Constitutional Court led by Piyabutr Saengkanokkul, voted against it.

-On June 16, 2020, after he was accused of a computer crime violation, he posted about the monarchy budget on Facebook.
+On 16 June 2020, after he was accused of a computer crime violation, he posted about the monarchy budget on Facebook.
 He filed a letter to Prayuth Chan-O-Cha, demanding an explanation and investigation of the monarchy budget, and urged him to distribute a fraction of it to the COVID-19 pandemic crisis.